coolcarly/coolcarly.github.io/src/pages/index.md

 ## About me
 - Studied a BSc(hons), with a major in Chemistry and [polymer science](/science/polymer-science/polymers)
-- Currently in 4th year of PhD in polymer science, with an application in [Organic bioelectronics](/science/organic-bioelectronics).
-I am very close to finishing!
+- I've recently submitted my PhD in [Organic bioelectronics](/science/organic-bioelectronics).
 - I love to try different Craft beer and wine.
 It is an art-form that I appreciate a lot.
 - I am a volunteer surf lifesaver [SLSA](life/surf-lifesaving) & a member of [North Wollongong Surf Club](https://nwslsc.com.au/)
 - If I am not working on my thesis or hanging out with Nick or Chip, I spend most of my time at the beach [paddling or swimming](/life/swimming-and-surfing).
 I really love that community vibe.